-If you were using Windows in the past then probably you would have used CCleaner to analyze and delete junk files, temporary files and free up space by deleting recycled files.
-On Linux, we have a good alternative to CCleaner, BleachBit.
-BleachBit analyses and deletes junk files, temporary files, Browsers history, cache and free up disc space.
-Let’s take a look at some of its features and know how to install the latest BleachBit on Linux.
+If you’ve ever used Windows, you’ve probably used CCleaner to analyse and delete junk files, temporary files, and free up space by deleting recycled files.
+BleachBit is a good alternative to CCleaner on Linux.
+It analyses and deletes junk files, temporary files, browser history, cache, and emptying the recycle bin to free up disc space.
+Let’s look at some of its features and learn how to install the most recent BleachBit on Linux.

-BleachBit is a free, open source and light-weight program to clean up system space and helps to maintain privacy by deleting sensitive data.
-It is easy to use BleachBit as it just takes one click in analyzing and deleting trash of your system.
-Although comparing with Windows Linux does not have that much trash to clean up but BleachBit does not only deletes system data but also other applications data like Web browsers and so on.
-Windows creates more junk than Linux so deleting through BleachBit on Linux does not take much time.
+BleachBit is a free, open source, and lightweight tool that helps to maintain privacy by deleting sensitive data and cleaning up system space.
+BleachBit is simple to use because it only requires one click to analyse and delete trash from your system.
+Although, in comparison to Windows, Linux has less trash to clean up, BleachBit deletes not only system data but also data from other applications such as Web browsers and so on.
+Because Windows generates more garbage than Linux, deleting with BleachBit on Linux is quick.

-BleachBit does not automatically select the type of files to be deleted but you need to manually select the files to be deleted from the left sidebar.
-BleachBit informs you when you make a selection that requires much time, for example, deep scan the system for unimportant files.
+BleachBit does not select the type of files to be deleted automatically; instead, you must manually select the files to be deleted from the left sidebar.
+BleachBit notifies you when you make a time-consuming choice, such as deep scanning the system for unimportant files.

-In just one click you can analyze the size of unimportant files on the system.
-Click preview and scan will be started.
-After the scan is finished, there below in the right side data to be recovered, as highlighted below.
-BleachBit analysis includes all data that is to be deleted (according to BleachBit) but Linux system does not permit to delete all data.
-So when you click Clean BleachBit can only delete the data that the system allowed to delete.
-For example in left image data analyzed to be deleted is 1.05GB but the system allowed to delete 318.5MB data.
+You can examine the size of unimportant files on the system with a single click.
+When you click preview, the scan will begin.
+After the scan is completed, there will be data to be recovered on the right side, as highlighted below.
+The BleachBit analysis includes all data that should be deleted (according to BleachBit), but the Linux system does not allow for the deletion of all data.
+As a result, when you click Clean BleachBit, it can only delete data that the system allows it to delete.
+For example, in the left image, the data analysed to be deleted is 1.05GB, but the system only allowed 318.5MB to be deleted.

 How To Install BleachBit On Linux

-Installing BleachBit is easy.
-BleachBit is available in most of Linux distributions’ repository so you can simply install it from Software manager.
-Remember to check BleachBit version before you install.
-The latest version is 1.6 if you 1.6 in the system repository then install it.
-Otherwise for Latest version moves down this page to install.
+BleachBit is simple to set up.
+It is available in the repositories of most Linux distributions, so you can simply install it from the Software manager.
+Before installing, make sure to check the BleachBit version.
+The most recent version is 1.6; if you find it in the system repository, install it.
+Otherwise, scroll down this page to install the most recent version.

 If you don’t have the latest version in system repository then you can download the .deb file from official website for latest version for any Linux distribution.